casdoor/casdoor-website/docs/provider/idv/alibaba-cloud.md

 ## Usage

-When users verify their identity, Casdoor submits their ID card number (身份证号) and real name (姓名) to Alibaba Cloud.
-The service checks whether these details match the records in China's national ID database.
+When users verify their identity, Casdoor submits their ID card number and real name to Alibaba Cloud.
+The service checks whether these details match the records in national ID database.

 Verification succeeds when: